DeclarativeHub/ReactiveKit/README.md

 By applying `executeOn` we define where the signal producer gets executed.
 We usually use it in a combination with `observeOn` to define where the observer receives events.

+Note that there are also operators `observeIn` and `executeIn`.
+Those operators are similar to the ones we described with the difference that they work with execution contexts instead of with dispatch queues.
+Execution context is a simple abstraction over a thread or a queue.
+You can see how it is implemented [here](https://github.com/ReactiveKit/ReactiveKit/blob/master/Sources/ExecutionContext.swift).

 ### Bindings

 Bindings are observations with perks.
 Most of the time you should be able to replace observation with a binding.
 Consider the following example.
 Say we have a signal of users